couchbaselabs/docs-ng/content/couchbase-devguide-2.0/creating-your-first-application.markdown

 This section is intended as a brief introduction to querying and indexing JSON documents with Couchbase SDKs.
 There is definitely much more to learn about the topic.
-For more detailed information about the topic, see [Finding Data with Views](couchbase-devguide-ready.html#indexing-querying-data) for using views with the SDKs, and [Couchbase Server Manual, Views and Indexes](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-views.html) for understanding indexing and querying in general with Couchbase Server 2.0.
+For more detailed information about the topic, see [Finding Data with Views](#indexing-querying-data) for using views with the SDKs, and [Couchbase Server Manual, Views and Indexes](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-views.html) for understanding indexing and querying in general with Couchbase Server 2.0.